JIkaheimo/calendar-rest-api/README.md

 1) Run npm install
 2) Create .env file to root folder with MONGODB_URI, TEST_MONGODB_URI and PORT specified.
+3) If you are using Windows OS, prefix package.json scripts with cross-env.
-3) Use the commands specified in package.json to run the program.
+4) Use the commands specified in package.json to run the program or tests.

 ### Routes
 - app: /